 Many users will appreciate one new feature with Skype for Business.
 It allows the ability to connect with typical Skype users therefore allowing businesses to connect with customers across the globe.

-Here are some frequently asked questions (FAQ) regarding Skype for Business and Office 365.
+Here are some frequently asked questions (FAQ) regarding Skype for Business and Microsoft 365.

 What is Skype for Business?

-Will Skype for Business automatically replace Lync Online for Office 365 customers?
+Will Skype for Business automatically replace Lync Online for Microsoft 365 customers?

 Microsoft will automatically update all Lync Online service users to be Skype for Business Online by May 2015.
 IT departments or managed IT services providers of current Lync Online or Lync Server can control when the update and install at a later date.